 There are a wide number of CCC locations throughout the city, and in truth it’s not one to praise for its coffee or its food.
 However it’s a great option for those home workers who don’t like to push their luck sitting in a cafe for hours at a time having bought nothing but a cappuccino; find a quiet corner somewhere here, and you’ll be left undisturbed for hours at a time.

 London Coffee Society

-It may be small, but the industrial vibe, electronic beats and exceptional food and coffee are well worth visiting London Coffee Society for.
+It may be small, but the industrial vibe, electronic beats and exceptional food and coffee are well worth visiting the London Coffee Society for.
 And while the small stature of the place may make you feel pressured to leave quickly, the friendly and accommodating staff counteracts that.
 A hidden gem, this one, but even so you shouldn’t expect a guaranteed seat.

 For one-off uses, Kaptár has the best prices for coworking spaces in Budapest.
 However, if you’re one of those remote workers who prefers a desk away from home that they can call their own, then the packages here are really worth considering, with further bonuses that are available as subscriptions.
 In particular, the unlimited coffee or tea at only 5000 forints is a steal.

 The inventive seating built into the back of the room at Magvető might be the thing that initially draws you into it, but the excellent coffees and cakes will likely be the reason you stick around – and keep coming back.
 It’s home to a number of events in the evenings too.

 If coffee is your thing ,then you would do well to make Kontakt your place to sit for a few hours.
 It has a range of specialty coffees on offer, including a special cold drip that you won’t find elsewhere in Budapest.
 Its purposefully sparse environment makes it a great place to concentrate, but the fact that it’s tucked away down a side street enhances this serene spot – especially in the summer months.